changs/slimzsh/README.md

 ## Local modifications

-1. if you want to add custom aliases, create `~/.slimzsh/aliases.zsh.local` file and put them there - this file will be automatically sourced.
+1. if you want to add custom aliases, create `~/.ltzsh/aliases.zsh.local` file and put them there - this file will be automatically sourced.

 ## Tips

-The theme used in screenshots is PencilDark with the IBM Plex Mono font.
+The theme used in screenshots: [Tomorrow Night Eighties](https://github.com/chriskempson/tomorrow-theme) with the Ubuntu Mono 15pt font.